Aalto EMBA in Taipei

 A Wider Choice through the Global Portfolio

 In addition to Northern Europe’s leading companies and individuals we serve a growing number of talented executives in Asia-Pacific and Eastern Europe.
 Every year, almost four hundred students representing more than a dozen nationalities participate in our portfolio of Executive MBA programs.
 In addition to globally relevant content, the Aalto Executive MBA in Taipei provides participants with an opportunity to expand their cultural knowledge and skills.
 Up to six modules can be taken at other Aalto EE locations in Europe or Asia.
-Two elective International Weeks (iWeeks) and two elective Study tours abroad contribute further to developing cross-cultural competence.
+One elective Aalto Executive Summit and two elective Study Tours abroad contribute further to developing cross-cultural competence.

 The Aalto Executive MBA in Taipei program is designed for individuals with significant professional work experience, typically 5-8 years or more.